Ambitious new project aims to turn historic Baton Rouge hotel into affordable housing units

 BATON ROUGE - Sitting on Eddie Robinson Sr. Drive is the historic Hotel Lincoln.
 It's a Baton Rouge landmark with a lot of history.

-Opened in 1955, it was the first black owned hotel in the area.
-It's popularity grew after appearing in green books, a guide of businesses, hotels and safe spaces for black people to go during segregation.
+Opened in 1955, it was the first Black-owned hotel in the area.
+Its popularity grew after appearing in green books, a guide of businesses, hotels and safe spaces for Black people to go during segregation.

 "There's a time in history not just in our city but cities around the south where black cultural entertainers, visitors and politicians weren't able to stay in the hotels downtown so the Hotel Lincoln provided an opportunity right outside of downtown, right next to the Lincoln Theatre where a lot of them were performing," East Baton Rouge Director of Community Revitalization Marlee Pittman said.

-The Hotel Lincoln was luxurious for it's time, hosting 46 rooms with bathtubs and air conditioning throughout the entire building.
+The Hotel Lincoln was luxurious for its time, hosting 46 rooms with bathtubs and air conditioning throughout the entire building.
 Luxury attracted stars, and the Hotel Lincoln hosted famous musicians such as James Brown, Aretha Franklin and Otis Redding to name a few.

 "Some really big names came to the city of Baton Rouge and they stayed at Hotel Lincoln and performed at Lincoln Theatre right down the road.
 The office of community development is working to support both as a concentrated effort to target investors and revitalize those historic cultural touchstones," Pittman said.